Skip to main content

 SISEAP Recruitment and Retention Membership Award 2025

-Noting number of new members and membership % increase from 1st April 2024 - 31st March 2025, plus the provision of a 2024 Recruitment and Retention Plan, and a photo or photos
+Noting number of new members and membership % increase from1st January 2024 - 31st December 2024, plus the provision of a 2024 Recruitment and Retention Plan, and a photo or photos

 NOMINATION FORM HERE